fivetran/dbt_stripe_source/README.md

     stripe__convert_values: true  # default is false
 ```

-If you are working in a currency that does not have minor units, such as JPY or KRW, it may make more sense to keep the amount-based fields in raw form.
+If you are working in a currency that does not differentiate between minor and major units, such as JPY or KRW, it may make more sense to keep the amount-based fields in raw form and therefore the package can be ran without configuration.
 As `stripe__convert_values` is disabled by default, these fields will not be impacted.

 #### Passing Through Additional Fields
 This package includes all source columns defined in the macros folder.
 You can add more columns using our pass-through column variables.
 These variables allow for the pass-through fields to be aliased (`alias`) and casted (`transform_sql`) if desired, but not required.
 Datatype casting is configured via a sql snippet within the `transform_sql` key.
 You may add the desired sql while omitting the `as field_name` at the end and your custom pass-though fields will be casted accordingly.
 Use the below format for declaring the respective pass-through variables: